 - National Youth Service Corps: After your internship, you might participate in the National Youth Service Corps (NYSC) program, where you serve the country for a year, often in a healthcare setting.

-Challenges and Growth:
+Challenges and Growth

 Nigerian nurses face challenges like a low nurse-to-patient ratio, inadequate resources, and long hours.
 Despite these challenges, nurses show resilience and dedication to their profession.
 They can pursue further education, specialize in different areas, and contribute to patient care and healthcare administration.

 Nurse salaries in Nigeria are influenced by experience, education, gender, specialty, and other factors.
-While the profession offers potential for decent earnings, nurses can also increase their income by acquiring additional skills.
+While the profession offers the potential for decent earnings, nurses can also increase their income by acquiring additional skills.
 Nursing is a valuable profession that contributes significantly to healthcare in Nigeria.